Cape Paterson Surf Break

 Best Forecast Surf Conditions for Cape Paterson this week:

-The surf forecast for Cape Paterson over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Monday (Jul 06) at 4AM.
-The primary swell is predicted to be 1.6m and 16s period with a secondary swell of 0.6m and 5s.
+The surf forecast for Cape Paterson over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 10) at 7PM.
+The primary swell is predicted to be 1.4m and 15s period.
 The wind is predicted to be offshore as the swell arrives.

 Wave TypeTime (AEST) & Date Wave Height & Period